fxlin/uva-os-main/docs/rpi3/rpi3-setup.md

 sudo minicom -b 115200 -o -D /dev/ttyUSB0 -C /tmp/minicom.log
 ```

-Warning: your OS may give different names to the USB-serial dongle, e.g. /dev/ttyUSB1.
+Warning: your OS may give different names to the USB-UART dongle, e.g. /dev/ttyUSB1.
 Find it out by looking at `dmesg` output above.

 That's it.
 Continue to rest of the rpi3 setup [../rpi3/rpi3-setup.md](../rpi3/rpi3-setup.md).